Moran98/word-cloud/README.md

 This is my submission for Data Structures and Algorithms project "Word Cloud".

-For this project we had to create a visual representation of text using the users input of a URL and the limit of words they would like to have displayed.
-The visual representation also ignored specific words which were taken from a file.
+For this project we had to create a visual representation of text using the users input of a URL or Text File Directory and the limit of words they would like to have displayed.
+The visual representation should also not include the ignored specified words which were taken from a file that is hardcoded into the program.
+The user must also be given the option to decide the name of the output file.

 ## Getting Started